 --- Note April 2016 update: I've since have a new opinion of 28 Hong Kong Street, a much better impression now 4 years later.
 This is an old review ---

 Have you ever met someone that you just didn't click with?
 The person didn't do anything outright offensive, but you know right then and there that you're never going to be good friends.
 That's how I feel about 28.
-We don't click - there's a pretentiousness about it all I don't like (which is funny, because I do frequent openly pretentious clubs like Filter, Mink, Pangaea).
+We don't click - there's a pretentiousness about it all I don't like.
 It's probably the hottest word-of-mouth cocktail spot in Singapore at the moment, and the least hidden "hidden find" out there.

 With all that said, I'm also the only person I know without a particular fondness for the place, so I am expecting some backlash from this opinion piece.